bollu/coremlir/README.md

   static StringRef getOperationName() { return "module"; }
 ```

 - Both of these have zero results!
-What drugs is it on?
+What drugs is the assert on?